 By: Skip Anderson

-Lecturer of media arts Rick Hinson waited six weeks before he relocated from Los Angeles to Middle Tennessee to tell his employer he had done so.
+Lecturer of media arts Rick Hinson waited six weeks after he relocated from Los Angeles to Middle Tennessee to tell his employer he had done so.

 “We had been wanting to get out of L.A.,” says the four-time Emmy-winning sound designer.
 “At some point, I realized I was already working from home, so it shouldn’t really matter whether my home was in Hollywood or elsewhere.
 Both of our kids went to Vanderbilt, and my wife and I loved Middle Tennessee.
 So coming here was a goal of ours.”